 Education for Global Sustainability

 The University certificate in education for global sustainability aims to provide professionals with the knowledge, skills, and tools for transforming schools, organizations and communities toward global sustainability.
-To attain the certificate, students must complete 18 hours of coursework with a 3.5 or better GPA.
+To attain the certificate, students must complete 18 hours of coursework with a GPA of 3.0 or better and a B- or better in all courses.
 Choices for coursework in the program must be approved by the coordinator of EFGS and include the requirements below.

 To receive this certificate, a student must have a recognized baccalaureate degree and meet all of the admission and acceptance criteria as outlined in the graduate program Academic Policies and Procedures.
 All certificate courses must be completed at Webster University.